joepatol/aras/test_application/README.md

-A test ASGI application using FastApi
+An ASGI application using FastApi.

+Used for testing the ARAS server.